farmera/sare_grant/study_methods.md

 The systems we proposed at the outset of our study were both affordable and accessible.
 How accurately they might correlate NDVI other vegetation indices to known nitrogen (N) rates was unknown.
-Over the course of our study a third option became tenable and was explored in depth in the second year of the grant.
+Over the course of our study a third option became tenable (UAV's) and was explored in depth in the second year of the grant.

 We asked two questions: